Top 20 Sales Productivity Tips for 2021

-Aligning your sales and marketing teams is crucial for boosting sales productivity and ultimately boosting sales.
+Sales and marketing alignment is crucial for boosting sales productivity and ultimately boosting sales.
 With the fast-changing market, these two departments need to unite and streamline their processes.

 One of the best ways to do so is by scheduling a marketing and sales meeting once a week.

 Talk through your sales funnel, share information and insights, create common goals, align on similar language and messaging, create branded content as cohesive teams to help with lead generation, etc. This communication is essential.